polcolomer/RandNetGen/readme.md

 (Default: Time of the CPU)

 ## Time performance
+On an intel® Core™ i7-3770 CPU @ 3.40GHz × 8

 Fixing the original clustering spectrum of the PGP network that has ~24000 edges takes approx 3.5 min

 Fixing the original clustering spectrum of the PGP network preserving the joint degree distribution P(k,k') approx 13 min